pipe-cd/tutorial/tutorial/content/en/40-deploy/deploy.md

   - Edit [lambda/simple/](https://github.com/ca-dp/pipecd-tutorial/tree/main/src/deploy/lambda/simple) as below.
     - `function.yaml`: Edit `role` and `image`.
 - For **Terraform**:
-  - You will create an S3 bucket of AWS.
+  - You will generate a file on local.
   - Edit [terraform/simple/](https://github.com/ca-dp/pipecd-tutorial/tree/main/src/deploy/terraform/simple) as below.
-    - `terraform.tfvars`: Edit `region` and `bucket_name` of S3.
-  - You can also use your own terraform files instead.
+    - `filename`: Specify any absolute path.
+A file will be generated here.

 1-2.
 Commit and push the changes to remote.